8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 Following-up

-Prospects are busy people, especially c-level executives.
+Prospects are busy people, especially C-level executives.
 While your offering, deal or solution may not be their top priority, that doesn’t mean you should give up altogether.
 Use sales pitches to follow up and confirm that prospects still want to continue with the next steps.

 Inbound Sales